mpv-player/mpv/DOCS/man/options.rst

         cases, hardware decoding can also reduce the bit depth of the decoded image, which can introduce banding or precision loss for 10-bit files.

-        ``vdpau`` is usually safe, except for 10 bit video.
-If deinterlacing enabled (or the ``vdpaupp`` video filter is active in general), it forces RGB conversion.
-The latter currently does not treat certain colorspaces like BT.2020 correctly.
+        ``vdpau`` always does RGB conversion in hardware, which does not support newer colorspaces like BT.2020 correctly.
+However, ``vdpau`` doesn't support 10 bit or HDR encodings, so these limitations are unlikely to be relevant.

         ``vaapi`` and ``d3d11va`` are safe.
 Enabling deinterlacing (or simply their respective post-processing filters) will possibly at least reduce